-If you study smartly and utilize your time efficiently, you'll streamline your progress, thereby saving you from expending extra effort and preventing panic.
+If you study smartly and utilize your time efficiently, you'll streamline your progress..

 2. Explanations Are Included

 Most bar exam reviewers will provide practice exam questions.
-These will either be real questions, as in they were featured on past exams, or tailored to mimic typical exam questions.
+These will either be real questions that were featured on past exams, or ones that are tailored to mimic typical exam questions.